 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative habitat alteration.
-Promote LID, with emphasis on native plant retention in greenbelts between and within areas of proposed development to retain a portion of the wildlife habitat on the site and to preserve a measure of connectivity between areas of wildlife habitat.
-Encourage buffer enhancement.
-Whe through means such as establishment habitat and discouraging human entry of native vegetation and control of n Added Incorporated Plan Features-Pre eferred Alternative The Preferred Alternative Capital Facil wastewater capital facility projects. ities Plan includes some fish habitat enhancement projects to be conducted d in conjunction with stormwater and Significant Vegetation unavoidable adverse impacts Potential impacts under all alternatives in within the county.
-A reduction in the amo Additional development under any alternative species.
-Vegetation diversity (developed and converted to vegetated su ount of vegetation communities would ative would result in loss of larger tra (i.e., number of different native plant d reduce habitat for wildlife as discusse cts of native forested vegetation and gr species and structure) would decline a ed in the wildlife section below. rassland/pasture areas that also include s the larger tracts of vegetation are Fish Over time, changes in land use and development patterns would likely result in increased risk of impacts on fish habitat and species.
-Overall, greater human activity, culvert replacements, increased storm runoff, modified hydrology, and decreased water quality associated with discharges from commercial, agricultural, and roadway traffic sources would likely result from these alternatives.
-All these factors would adversely affect fisheries and aquatic habitat.
-Under all alternatives, fish habitat could be lost or suffer diminished function and value as a result of population growth and development within the county in general, alternatives that allow for the greatest amount of new development and extend the land available for urban purposes would have the greatest potential effect on fisheries resources.
-Accordingly, the No-Action Alternative would be expected to have the least impact and Alterative 3 the greatest.
-Terrestrial Species A reduction in habitat would result in decreased abundance or local extirpation of species dependent on the habitat.
-On a landscape scale, wildlife habitats would become more fragmented and disconnected from adjoining natural habitats.
-Over time, some regrowth of native vegetation would occur within the UGAs as residential areas mature.
-Such regrowth would present an incremental improvement in habitat values for some wildlife species, primarily songbirds and small mammals.
-The reduction in habitat values for some species of wildlife would result in an increase in populations of those species adapted to more urban habitats.
+Promote LID, with emphasis on native phabitat on the site and to preserve a me pment to retain a portion of the wildlife Encourage buffer enhancement.
+When through means such as establishment of habitat and discouraging human entry in of native vegetation and control of n Added Incorporated Plan Features-Pref ferred Alternative The Preferred Alternative Capital Facility wastewater capital facility projects. ties Plan includes some fish habitat enhancement projects to be conducted d in conjunction with stormwater and Significant Vegetation unavoidable adverse impacts Potential impacts under all alternatives inc within the county.
+A reduction in the amou Additional development under any alternat nonnative species.
+Vegetation diversity (i. developed and converted to vegetated sul unt of vegetation communities would tive would result in loss of larger tra .e., number of different native plant I reduce habitat for wildlife as discusse cts of native forested vegetation and g species and structure) would decline a ed in the wildlife section below. rassland/pasture areas that also include s the larger tracts of vegetation are Fish Over time, changes in land use and development activity, culvert replacements, increcommercial, agricultural, and roadway trafaquatic habitat. eased storm runoff, modified hydrol ogy, and decreased water quality asso ciated with discharges from Under all alternatives, fish habitat could be In general, alternatives that allow for the g potential effect on fisheries resources.
+Ac reatest amount of new developmen t and extend the land available for urba an purposes would have the greatest Terrestrial Species A reduction in habitat would result in decrewould become more fragmented and discourges as residential areas mature.
+Such a songbirds and small mammals.
+The reduction adapted to more urban habitats. onnected from adjoining natural hab regrowth would present an increme itats.
+Over time, some regrowth of na ntal improvement in habitat values for s tive vegetation would occur within the some wildlife species, primarily